 Successful candidates will be able to teach a range of topics in psychology including Introduction to Psychology, Abnormal, Clinical, Tests & Measurement, Diversity, History & Systems, and specialty courses in their area; ideal candidates will demonstrate a commitment to excellent and engaging undergraduate teaching in small classroom settings.
 The expected teaching load for this position is three (3) courses per semester.
 Research interests are open, although expertise in adult clinical or counseling psychology is highly desired; outstanding candidates with other specialties will also be considered.
 Competitive candidates will demonstrate an active research program suitable for a liberal arts environment and a commitment to mentoring undergraduate researchers.

-- Ph.D. or Psy.D. in clinical or counseling psychology.
-Candidates who are ABD may be considered.
+- Ph.D. or Psy.D.
+(ABD considered) in clinical or counseling psychology

 - Record of, or potential for, scholarly productivity

 - Commitment to inclusive pedagogy, diversity, and equity